cositools/cosi-data-challenge-2/data-products/README.md

 ### Accessing the Data

-The data is hosted on wasabi.
-Instruction for downloading the data files are provided below, including command line prompts.
+The data is hosted on [wasabi](https://console.wasabisys.com/file_manager/cosi-pipeline-public?region=us-west-1).
+Instruction for downloading the data files are provided below.
+If you want to download the data directly from wasabi, you will first need to creat a (free) account.
+However, below we also provide command line prompts that can be used (without an account).
 Note that for the command line prompts, you must replace the dummmy file name 'your_file' with the actual file that you want to download.

 **Orientation File:** <br />
 wasabi path: COSI-SMEX/DC2/Data/Orientation/20280301_3_month.ori <br />